-- 1. Meta set out to build an artificial intelligence ("Al") large language model.
-In an effort to obtain an advantage over its competitors, it decided to train its model in part by feeding into its software a vast array of books.
-However, rather than license books to use for this purpose, or rely only on books that were the public domain, it instead obtained data sets online that it knew contained unlicensed copyrighted material.
-It made no effort to pay the owners of this copyright to obtain or use their works.
-Indeed, it instead went so far as to unlawfully share the works through a "bit torrent" service. - The Plaintiff is an author whose works were used without his consent, license or permission by Meta to train its Al large language models.
-The Plaintiff brings a claim in copyright and unjust enrichment on his own behalf and on behalf of a class of persons resident in Canada who also had their copyrighted materials used without their license of permission by Meta to train its Al large language models.
+- 1. Anthropic PBC ("Anthropic") set out to build an artificial intelligence ("Al") large language model.
+It chose to train its model on a library of books, believing that this would give it an advantage over its competitors and make for a better model.
+However, rather than license books to use for this purpose, or rely only on books that were the public domain, it instead obtained a data set online that it knew contained unlicensed copyrighted material.
+It made no effort to pay the owners of this copyright to obtain or use their works. - 2.
+The Plaintiff is an author whose works were used without his consent, license or permission by Anthropic to train its Al large language models.
+The Plaintiff brings a claim in copyright and unjust enrichment on his own behalf and on behalf of a class of persons resident in Canada who also had their copyrighted materials used without their license of permission by Anthropic to train its Al large language models.